Gia-Huynh/SLIC_Visualized_superpixels/README.md

 # My fork of the OG SLICsuperpixels repo
 The original repo helps visualize the final output of the program's algorithm, I modified the code to also visualize the intermediate steps when it's running.
-Gia.
 ![Initialized](Github_Images/0.png?raw=true "0")
 ![After 8 steps](Github_Images/8.png?raw=true "8")
 The part below is the OG's repo README.md